abajwa-hw/hdp21-twitter-demo/README.md

 ![Image](../master/screenshots/Banana-screenshot.png?raw=true)
   - For more details on the Banana dashboard panels are built, refer to the underlying [json](https://github.com/abajwa-hw/hdp21-twitter-demo/blob/master/default.json) file that defines all the panels
+  - In case you don't see any tweets, try changing to a different timeframe on timeline (e.g. by clicking 24 hours, 7 days etc).
+If there is a time mismatch between the VM and your machine, the tweets may appear at a different place on the timeline than expected.

 - Run a query in Solr to look at tweets/hashtags/alerts.
 Click on 'Query' and enter a query under 'q'.
 Examples are doctype_s:tweet and text_t:AAPL.
 You can choose an output format under 'wt' and click 'Execute Query'.